 Joint replacement surgery: the National Joint Registry

 Hip, knee, ankle, elbow and shoulder joint replacements are common and highly successful operations that bring many patients relief from pain and improved mobility.
 Thousands of these joint replacement operations take place in the UK every year.
 The National Joint Registry (NJR) was set up by the Department of Health and Welsh Government in 2002 to collect information in England and Wales on joint replacement operations and to monitor the performance of implants, hospitals and surgeons.
-Northern Ireland joined in February 2013, the Isle of Man in July 2015 and the States of Guernsey in 2019.
+Northern Ireland joined in February 2013, the Isle of Man in July 2015 and Guernsey in 2019.

 Annual report information and data

-Click below to see the latest annual report, and to see more including patient-friendly reports and joint-specific reports, go to the dedicated website www.njrreports.org.uk.
+Click below to see the latest annual report, and to see more including patient-friendly reports and joint-specific reports, go to the dedicated website: https://reports.njrcentre.org.uk.